rashedmojammel/QurbaniHatt/README.md

 **QurbaniHat** is a full-stack livestock booking web application built for the **Eid-ul-Adha** season.
 It allows users to browse verified cattle and animals, view detailed profiles, and place bookings online — eliminating the need to physically visit a hat (market).

-The platform includes authentication, protected routes, and a smooth booking experience with payment method selection
+The platform includes authentication, protected routes, and a smooth booking experience with payment method selection!!

 ---